tfpauly/privacy-proxy/draft-privacypass-rate-limit-tokens.md

 ~~~

 Issuers reverse this procedure to recover the (padded) Origin Name by computing the AAD as
-described above and decrypting encrypted_origin_name with their private key skI, the private
+described above and decrypting encrypted_origin_name with their private key skI (the private
-key corresponding to pkI.
-In pseudocode, this procedure is as follows:
+key corresponding to pkI), and stripping off padding bytes.
+In pseudocode, this procedure
+is as follows:

 ~~~
 enc, ct = parse(encrypted_origin_name)